onotelli/justniffer/docs/MAN.md

 ### %response.header
 is replaced by the response header (it is multiline)

-### %request.header.allow([not found string])
-is replaced by the request Allow header value The optional "not found" string is replaced in case the keyword value was not found.
-If not provided the -n value or the default value "-" is used

 ### %response.header.server([not found string])
 is replaced by the response Server header value The optional "not found" string is replaced in case the keyword value was not found.
 If not provided the -n value or the default value "-" is used